Twitter down: login problems for hours globally-breakinglatest.news-Breaking Latest News

 Twitter down all over the world.
 Reports of disservices from users globally arrived during the Italian night.
 According to Downdetected.comwhich monitors network traffic, the problems mainly concerned those who use Twitter from a computer but the mobile app also often went haywire.

-The risk that the platform could encounter problems had emerged at the beginning of management Elon Muskwhen the billionaire halved the staff, sending away about 3700 employees, and dismantling the entire section that dealt with social security.
+The risk that the platform could encounter problems had emerged at the beginning of management Elon Muskwhen the founder of Tesla halved the staff, sending away about 3700 employees, and dismantling the entire section that dealt with social security.

 In July, before the mass layoffs, Twitter experienced one of the longest “blackouts” in its history, with millions of users denied access for nearly an hour.